 But, gravy, now that’s a different story!
-This low carb gravy is the bees knees!
+This low carb country gravy is the bees knees!
 It tastes just like the white sawmill gravy that many of you are accustomed to eating!
 Dip your chicken fingers, fried pork chops, or even on top off a real biscuit (hey, we can’t be perfect all the time) with this delicious keto white gravy.

 Let me count the ways:

 - No flours or roux to prepare